JustMakeItStudio/Minesweeper/README.md

 $ pip install pygame
 ```

-To clone the repository, open the command prompt at the directory of choise and type:
+To clone the repository, open the command prompt at the directory of choice and type:
 ```sh
 $  git clone --recursive https://github.com/rocku0/Minesweeper
 ```